mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 Welcome to my webpage.
-I am a third year Ph.D. student in Statistics [Fall 2017 - Present] at the University of Connecticut (UConn), Storrs, CT, USA.
+I am a fourth year Ph.D. student in [Statistics](https://stat.uconn.edu/) [Fall 2017 - Present] at the University of Connecticut (UConn), Storrs, CT, USA.
 I am working under the advisory of [Dr. Ming-Hui Chen](http://merlot.stat.uconn.edu/~mhchen/), Professor of Statistics, UConn.
+I have completed my Bachelor and Master Degrees in Applied Statistics at the University of Dhaka in 2013 and 2014, respectively.

 My Research interests include:
 * Competing risks survival data analysis